Question formats: Microsoft Word table format (wordtable)

 Moodle2Word is a plugin that allows quiz questions to be exported from Moodle into a Word file.
 The Word file can then be used to quickly review large numbers of questions (either online or in print), or to prepare paper tests (where the answers and feedback are hidden).

-Moodle2Word also supports importing questions from structured tables in Word, directly into the Moodle question database.
-The tables support all the question components (stem, answer options, option-specific and general feedback, hints and tags), as well as embedded images.
-All the main question types are supported except for Numerical and Calculated.
+Moodle2Word also supports importing questions from structured tables in Word directly into the Moodle question bank.
+The tables support all the question components (stem, answer options, option-specific and general feedback, hints, tags and question meta-data such as penalties grades and other options), as well as embedded images.
+All the main question types except Numerical and Calculated questions are fully supported.
+Numerical and Calculated questions are exported, but cannot be imported.

 The Cloze question syntax is particularly useful, as it does not require any knowledge of the arcane Moodle syntax; instead, use bold for drop-down menu items, and italic for fill-in text fields.
 See attached screenshot for an example.